lambdaisland/garden/README.md

 released to Clojars under the `com.lambdaisland` organization.
 See below for installation instructions.

-At the time of writing both repos are identical in functionality, but this this repo uses the lambdaisland project tooling for handling releases.
+At the time of writing both repos are identical in functionality, but this repo uses the lambdaisland project tooling for handling releases.
 See `CHANGELOG.md` for release details.

+This fork has also been made Babashka-compatible, with the caveat that a few things are not supported.
+See the relevant README section.

 Also check out [lambdaisland/ornament](https://github.com/lambdaisland/ornament) for our styled component companion library.